zhu-research/zhu-research-R/README.md

 `pems_login`: A wrapper for RSelenium that opens and logs into the CalTrans PeMS database.
 Users need to supply their own credentials, which can be obtained by contacting CalTrans directly.
 This function requires a Docker installation.
 Depending on internet connection, Docker, and the CalTrans website, logging in can be a little bit inconsistent, but repeating attempts should work.

 `get_pems_id`: Given a set of coordinates, scrapes the CalTrans PeMS database to collect the IDs and (optionally) GPS coordinates of nearby traffic detectors.
+Requires logging in to PeMS, which can be done with `pems_login`.

 ## Note